ARE BABY WIPES ANTIBACTERIAL?

 ARE BABY WIPES DISINFECTANT?

 But, can you use baby wipes to clean skin?
-While you can’t use baby wipes to kill germs on the skin, you can absolutlet use baby wipes to remove oily molecules from fecal matter, wipe away urine, wipe sticky fingers and faces and clean up small spills.
+While you can’t use baby wipes to kill germs on the skin, you can absolutely use baby wipes to remove oily molecules from fecal matter, wipe away urine, wipe sticky fingers and faces and clean up small spills.

 ARE BABY WIPES HYPOALLERGENIC?